 Organizing a TEDx event is not a simple task, so I turned to my students for support.
 My kids were so excited to be on the organizing team that they took over some major parts of the event.
 Some students designed the logo and brochure while others figured out the stage design and worked as stage managers.
 I was very proud of everyone who stepped up to take ownership of a big project that would allow friends to share their thoughts at TEDxGrossePointeSouthHS.
 The school year was a long one for these students who chose to invest their time and energy on a big project, and the TEDx event was the best payoff.
 They will all have amazing memories that will help define their high school experience.
 This is something I've always strived to accomplish in my classroom, and 20 Time helped me reach that goal this year.

 I chose 19 great talks that displayed my students' passion and showed what they had learned over the course of the school year.
 This was not an easy process, but for me, these talks really speak to what is possible when students are given a chance to explore what they are passionate about and are allowed to share it with the community.
-Click here for a video playlist of all the talks.
+Check out this video playlist of all the talks.

 I think one of the best part of this entire project was the fact that students had a platform to share their thoughts with such an large audience.
 They were not speaking just to me or to their class, but to the entire world.
 The event was livestreamed and accumulated over 1,000 views from all over the world.
 At the end of the event, students shared on their blogs how scared they were about giving the talk, but how beneficial it was for them in the long term.
 They had an experience that will be with them for many years, and they'll have something to share online with their friends and family.
 (To capture some of the feeling, visit this Flickr album of TEDxGrossePointeSouthHS.)